 Offer the chance for a better quality of life, even if it cannot cure the cancer.
 Holistic care aims to provide the animal with the resources its body needs to heal from within.
 Every case is different.
 There is no one way to treat any type of cancer, although the above suggestions can help no matter what type of cancer the animal has.
 There are also some basic immune-boosting, anti-inflammatory, and cancer-fighting nutritional supplements that can help in many cases.

 Diet, of course, is fundamental.
 You can give supplements all day long, but if the basic diet is “junk food,” you’re just throwing good money after bad, and needlessly stressing your pet.

-Digestive enzymes - they help fight inflammation, as well as help the digestive system break down and more easily absorb the urgently needed nutrients in the food.
+Digestive Enzymes: they help fight inflammation, as well as help the digestive system break down and more easily absorb the urgently needed nutrients in food.

-Omega-3 Fatty Acids - (from marine sources) these are some of nature’s most potent anti-inflammatories.
-These fats are crucial for immune and nervous system function, and are necessary for rebuilding cell membranes.
+Omega-3 Fatty Acids (from marine sources): some of nature’s most potent anti-inflammatories.
+These healthy fats are crucial for immune and nervous system function, and are necessary for rebuilding cell membranes.

-Medicinal mushrooms - are an important part of Traditional Chinese Medicine, and contain powerful immune-modulating compounds such as beta-glucans.
+Medicinal Mushrooms: an important part of Traditional Chinese Medicine, and contain powerful immune-modulating compounds such as beta-glucans.
 Many holistic practitioners incorporate them into their cancer protocols.

 While cancer is a frightening diagnosis, there is much that can be done to improve the quality of your companion’s life and potentially extend the amount of time you have with him or her.
 Keep in mind that it is crucial to remain as optimistic as possible.
 A positive attitude is not Pollyanna, it is completely practical.
 Remember, your companion senses your stress.
 All of the therapies discussed will go farther when administered with large doses of love and affection.